sorbet/sorbet/README.md

 We write tests by adding files to subfolders of the `test/` directory.
 Individual subfolders are "magic"; each contains specific types of tests.
 We aspire to have our tests be fully reproducible.

-Note that in C++
-> Hash functions are only required to produce the same result for the same input within a single execution of a program.
+> **C++ note**: In C++, hash functions are only required to produce the same
+> result for the same input within a single execution of a program.
+>

-Thus we expect all user-visible outputs to be explicitly sorted using a reliable key.
+> Thus, we expect all user-visible outputs to be explicitly sorted using a
+> key stable from one run to the next.

+There are many ways to test Sorbet, some "better" than others.
+We've ordered them below in order from most preferrable to least preferrable.
+And we always prefer some test to no tests!

 ### test_corpus tests

-These tests are either called [test_corpus] tests or [testdata] tests based on the name of the test harness and folder where the tests are located, respectively.
+The first kind of test can be called either [test_corpus] tests or [testdata] tests, based on the name of the test harness or the folder containing these tests, respectively.

 [test_corpus]: test/test_corpus.cc